 A Fourth Degree stalking indictment can result in jail time of up to 18 months.
 However, if the offense is elevated to a Third Degree stalking indictment, the charge can involve up to 5 years in jail.

-We will help protect you and your rights.
-We can be reached by telephone 24 hours a day, seven days a week at 888-ELLIS-LAW (888-355-4752).
+Contact Ellis Law for powerful representation in New Jersey or New York.
+Our criminal defense lawyers will help protect you and your rights.
+We can be reached by telephone 24 hours a day, seven days a week at 888-ELLIS-LAW (888-355-4752) or contact us online.
 We speak Spanish, Russian, Yiddish, Portuguese and Hebrew.